oneapi-src/oneDPL/rfcs/template.md

 ## Introduction

-Short description of the idea proposed with explained motivation.
+Replace the text in this section with a short description of the proposed idea.

-The motivation could be:
+Explain the motivation for a proposal, such as:
 - Improved users experience for API changes and extensions.
 Code snippets to showcase the benefits would be nice here.
-- Performance improvements with the data, if available.
+- Performance improvements.
 - Improved engineering practices.

-Introduction may also include any additional information that sheds light on the proposal, such as history of the matter, links to relevant issues and discussions, etc.
+The introduction may also include any additional information that sheds light on the proposal, such as the history of the matter, links to relevant issues and discussions, etc.

 ## Proposal

-A full and detailed description of the proposal with highlighted consequences.
+Replace the text in this section with a full and detailed description of the proposal with highlighted consequences.

 Depending on the kind of the proposal, the description should cover:

 - New use cases supported by the extension.
-- The expected performance benefit for a modification.
+- The expected performance benefit for a modification, supported with the data, if available.
 - The interface of extensions including class definitions or function declarations.

 A proposal should clearly outline the alternatives that were considered, along with their pros and cons.
 Each alternative should be clearly separated